pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 Symmetry hyperreflection is not specific to value fixation.
 It is a general interface maneuver available to all PM-OCAC fixations that recruit real, accessible objects operating under symmetry expectations.
 Fixations that complete through feedback-independent or unreachable surfaces do not require this maneuver, as asymmetry cannot be detected or resisted at the point of approach.

-Symmetry hyperreflection refers to the active deployment of symmetry-shaped signals—reciprocity, responsiveness, attunement, and apparent equivalence—for the sole purpose of enabling proximity without revealing regulatory asymmetry.
+Symmetry hyperreflection refers to the active deployment of symmetry-shaped signals - reciprocity, responsiveness, attunement, and apparent equivalence - for the sole purpose of enabling proximity without revealing regulatory asymmetry.
 It is not a desire for mutuality.
 It is a containment maneuver designed to prevent the object from detecting its impending role as a load-bearing surface.

 Functionally, symmetry hyperreflection operates as a capture interface.
 It temporarily presents the dyad as symmetrical so that proximity can be established without triggering the object’s cost-detection systems.
 The object perceives a familiar, low-risk interactional geometry: balanced interest, legible intent, and non-extractive engagement.
 Permission is granted not because the object consents to regulation, but because no regulatory demand is visible.